surma/surma.dev/content/things/ditherpunk.md

   }
 </style>

 I am late to the party, but I finally played [“Return of the Obra Dinn”][Obra Dinn], the most recent game by [Lucas Pope][dukope] of [“Papers Please”][Papers Please] fame.
 Obra Dinn is a story puzzler that I can only recommend.
 But what really struck me is that is a 3D game (using the [Unity game engine][Unity]) but rendered using only 2 colors with dithering.
 Apparently, this has been dubbed “Ditherpunk”, and I love that.

 <figure>
   <img loading="lazy" width="1134" height="499" src="./obradinn.png" class="pixelated">
   <figcaption>Screenshot of “Return of the Obra Dinn”.</figcaption>
 </figure>

+Dithering, so my original understanding, was a technique to place pixels using only a _few_ colors from a palette in a clever way to trick your brain into seeing _many_ colors.
+Like in the picture above it seems that there is multiple brightness levels when in fact there’s only two: Full brightness and black.

 The fact that I have never seen a 3D game with dithering like this probably stems from the fact that color palettes are mostly a thing of the past.
-You _may_ remember running Windows 95 with 16 colors or playing games like “Monkey Island” on it.
+You _may_ remember running Windows 95 with 16 colors and playing games like “Monkey Island” on it.

 <section class="carousel">
   <figure>